1. The Problem: Setup Decisions Lock the Outcome

 The mistake: one tenant pays the full utility bill and is expected to collect reimbursement from another tenant.

-• Common: utilities in landlord’s name + a clearly stated fixed monthly utility fee.
+- Common: utilities in landlord’s name + a clearly stated fixed monthly utility fee (clearly separated from rent).

 3.3 Below-Market Initial Rent

-The mistake: pricing “to rent fast” without comps.
-In a regulated environment, it can take a long time to recover.
+The mistake: pricing “to rent fast” without comparables.

-The fix: gather 10+ true comparables and price based on condition, location, and included amenities.
-A short vacancy can be cheaper than years of underpricing.
+The fix: build a rent file (10+ true comps) and price based on condition, location, and inclusions.
+A short vacancy can be cheaper than long-term underpricing.

 4. Defensive Protocol: Pre-Tenancy Setup Checklist